cschneid-the-elder/mapa/README.md

     if a = b then call subroutine x

 ...runtime behavior analysis only knows that a was never equal to b _in any of the runs analyzed_ and thus subroutine x was never called.
+No assertion can be made that subroutine x will never be called.

 ### Both Have Their Uses